Learek/Learek/README.md

-- 👋 Hi, I’m @Learek
+- 👋 Hi, I’m @Learek.
 - 👀 I make stuff on the web.
-- 🌱 I’m currently learning ...
-VUE.js,NODE.js,GrapQL,MongoDB
+- 🌱 I’m currently learning Vue.js, Node.js, GrapQL, MongoDB and more.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me here: https://twitter.com/learek
+- 📫 How to reach me?
+Here: https://twitter.com/learek

 <!---
 Learek/Learek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.